buddhist-uni/buddhist-uni.github.io/_content/monographs/lost-kingdoms-hindu-buddhist-sculpture_guy-john.md

 pages: 305
 ---

-This exhibition catalog from The Met presents the world of "Hindu-Buddhist sculptural art in early Southeast Asia" from the 5th to 8th centuries.
-It highlights little-known sculptural traditions, giving this geographical area of the art world its own independent voice.
-The work has many insightful essays from leading scholars in the fields of Hindu and Buddhist studies and Southeast Asian area studies.
-Besides looking at the artistic side of the sculptures, the included pieces and essays also tell the political history of the region.
+This exhibition catalog from The Met presents the religious sculptural arts of  Southeast Asia from the 5th through the 8th centuries CE.

+The work has many insightful essays from leading scholars in the fields of Hindu, Buddhist, and Southeast Asian studies.
+Besides looking at the artistic side of the sculptures, the included pieces and essays also tell the political and philosophical history of the region.